pouya-codes/singularity_extract_annotated_patches/README.md

                         Number of worker processes to multi-process patch extraction.
 Default sets the number of worker processes to the number of CPU processes.
                          (default: None)

-  --store_extracted_patches
-                        Whether or not save extracted patches as png files on the disk.
-                         (default: False)

 required arguments:
-  --patch_location PATCH_LOCATION
-                        Path to root directory to extract patches into.
-                         (default: None)

   --hd5_location HD5_LOCATION
                         Path to root directory to save hd5 into.
                          (default: None)